Cybersecurity Workforce Data Initiative Workshops

 CWDI Workshop #3: Aligning the Supply and Demand of Cybersecurity Professionals

-As the cybersecurity workforce grows quickly and job demands evolve, there is a persistent gap between experienced cybersecurity professionals and the workforce pipeline.
-There are several important challenges in better aligning the supply and demand of the U.S. cybersecurity workforce.
+As the cybersecurity workforce grows quickly and job demands evolve, the gap persists between experienced cybersecurity professionals and the workforce pipeline.
+Several important challenges exist in better aligning the supply and demand of the U.S. cybersecurity workforce.
 First, many employers are unwilling to hire workers without relevant experience, making it challenging for those new to the field to find positions.
 Second, data and industry leaders note a lack of on-ramps into the profession, and the various combinations of training and experience needed to be successful in the field are not always clear to workers or hiring managers.
 Identifying the specific needs of U.S. companies will allow workers to get the qualifications to better fill those gaps.
-Third, there is a lack of diversity in the profession and this challenge needs to be addressed to strengthen the supply of workers.
-Lastly, the challenges of security clearances for cybersecurity jobs and the complex landscape of certificates further complicate the workforce pipeline.
-This workshop will help inform important concepts to include in a future cybersecurity workforce study.
-Please join us to hear more about these supply-demand mismatch challenges, learn about the recommendations on addressing these challenges, and provide input on the CWDI's findings on aligning the workforce.
+Third, there is a concern that stereotypes about professionals in the field harm recruitment, and this challenge needs to be addressed to strengthen the supply of workers.
+Lastly, the complex and opaque landscape of degrees, certificates, and prior work experience further complicate the workforce pipeline.
+This workshop focused on these supply-and-demand mismatch challenges, including discussions about how knowledge gaps affect the way the field understands that mismatch, and provided input into how to address these concerns.

 • Tatyana Bolton from Google

-• Toni Benson from the Cybersecurity & Infrastructure Security Agency at the Department of Homeland Security
+• Toni Benson from the Cybersecurity and Infrastructure Security Agency at the Department of Homeland Security

 • Will Markow from Lightcast